dcbgit/lethal_alleys/README.md

 * For comparison, six (6) states  (IA, KS, MO, NE, OK, TX) from “Tornado Alley,” with a high frequency of tornadoes, was used in this analysis.

-* To reduce some of the subjectivity involved with determining the more lethal alley, an evaluation criteria was used with weights given to key questions.
+* To reduce some of the subjectivity involved with determining the more lethal alley, an evaluation criteria was used with weights given to each criteria on a scale of 1-5.

 ![lethal_alleys](png/magandcount.png)